Four-manifolds, geometries and knots: The spherical cases

-Free actions of $Z/3Z$ on $S^3$ are conjugate to the standard orthogonal action, by a result of Rubinstein (see [Th]).
-If the 3-dimensional Poincar\'e conjecture is true the closed fibre must be the lens space $L(3,1)$, and so $K$ must be $\tau_23_1$.
-None of the other 2-knots with this group could have a minimal Seifert surface, and so they would all be further counter-examples to the most natural 4-dimensional analogue of Farrell's fibration theorem.
+As none of the other 2-knots with this group has a minimal Seifert surface, they are all further counter-examples to the most natural 4-dimensional analogue of Farrell's fibration theorem.
 We do not know whether any of these knots (other than $\tau_2 3_1$) is PL in some PL structure on $S^4$.

 Let $F$ be an $\mathbb{S}^3$-group, and let $W=(W;j_\pm)$ be an $h$-cobordism with homeomorphisms $j_\pm:N\to \partial_\pm W$, where $N=S^3/F$.
-Then $W$ is an $s$-cobordism [KS92].
+Then $W$ is an $s$-cobordism \cite{[KS92]}.
 The set of such $s$-cobordisms from $N$ to itself is a finite abelian group with respect to stacking of cobordisms.
-All such $s$-cobordisms are products if $F$ is cyclic, but there are nontrivial examples if $F\cong Q(8)\times (Z/pZ)$, for any odd prime $p$ [KS95].
+All such $s$-cobordisms are products if $F$ is cyclic, but there are nontrivial examples if $F\cong Q(8)\times (Z/pZ)$, for any odd prime $p$ \cite{[KS95]}.
 If $\phi$ is a self-homeomorphism of $N$ the closed 4-manifold $Z_\phi$ obtained by identifying the ends of $W$ via $j_+\phi j_-^{-1}$ is homotopy equivalent to $M(\phi)$.
 However if $Z_\phi$ is a mapping torus of a self-homeomorphism of $N$ then $W$ is trivial.
 In particular, if $\phi$ induces a meridianal automorphism of $F$ then $Z_\phi\cong M(K)$ for an exotic 2-knot $K$ with $\pi'\cong F$ and which has a minimal Seifert hypersurface, but which is not fibred with geometric fibre.